 The British East India Trading Company gives up the coffee trade to the Dutch and French who dominate.
 In a short time, tea becomes England's drink to the masses, replacing ale, gin and coffee.
 Five o'clock becomes its more revered time.
 Tea sandwich, anyone?
 No, thank you, no.

 In Boston, as a protest against the unrepresented taxation of tea in America, the colonists rise up and take a first step towards independence, rejecting King George and the English.
 Meeting in the Green Dragon coffee house (which is still open today), the plan is set.
 The rebellious colonists snuck on-board ships in the harbor and throw the tea overboard.
 The Boston Tea Party makes drinking coffee a patriotic duty.
 Next onto the revolution!

 In New York City, where the "Birthplace of our Union," was planned just 26 years earlier by Revolutionaries in the Merchants Coffee House on Wall Street.
 Another revolution is planned, this one economic: Well-heeled men drink their morning coffee and for the first time buy and sell public stock!
 In only two years, just across the street...

 .... the birth of the New York Stock Exchange takes place.
 On a spring day, a group of 24 men met outside 68 Wall Street, in the shade of a huge sycamore tree that the locals called a "Buttonwood."
 They set down the rules they would trade by and called it the Buttonwood Agreement.

 Later that year, trading moved into a room on the second floor of the Tontine Coffee House where it remained until 1817.
-That building was eventually torn down, however its name carries on today on the New York high-rise in its place.
+This little sprout that could ... would become the progenitor of 19 million trees in Martinique over the next 50 years and was the stock from which 18th century coffee trees throughout the Caribbean, South and Central America originated. however its name carries on today on the New York high-rise in its place.